jonathon0301/comp0035-cw-g-team-18/coursework1/data.md

 ```
 Then, [a dataset published by doogal.co.uk](https://www.doogal.co.uk/PostcodeDistricts) with a complete list of UK
-postcode districts was used to match the Outcode to the Region and UK Region it represent with inner merge function of pandas.
+postcode districts was used to match the Outcode to the Region and UK Region it represents with inner merge function of pandas.

 ```ruby